MicrosoftDocs/win32/desktop-src/NativeWiFi/wi-fi-access-location-changes.md

 ## The Wi-Fi APIs in either Win32's wlanapi.h or in WinRT's Windows.Devices.WiFi

-* If the user hasn't given your app consent to precise location access, then the first time your app calls an affected API, a one-time-per-app system prompt will be displayed.
+* If the user hasn't given your app consent to precise location access, then the first time your app calls an affected API, a one-time-per-app system prompt will be displayed if the process is running within the user's context and outside of the `C:\Windows\System32` folder.
 Depending on how your app calls those APIs, the prompt could manifest in different ways in your app's user interface.
 * If the user hasn't given consent to precise location access, then the following Win32 APIs in the [wlanapi.h header](/windows/win32/api/wlanapi/) will return **ERROR_ACCESS_DENIED**:
   * [WlanGetAvailableNetworkList](/windows/win32/api/wlanapi/nf-wlanapi-wlangetavailablenetworklist)
   * [WlanGetNetworkBssList](/windows/win32/api/wlanapi/nf-wlanapi-wlangetnetworkbsslist)